metridoc/metridoc-rails/ansible/README.md

   - `metridoc.yml` - deploys containers for the Metridoc Rails application.
   - `monitoring.yml` - deploys containers for the monitoring and alerting stack.
 - `local.yml` - deploy the `local` inventory locally.
 This is intended for developing the Metridoc application and supporting services locally.
 Does not deploy Jenkins, monitoring services, or the replica database.
 The `local.sh` script in the repository root can be used to run this playbook via Docker container and perform additional local configuration.
+- `recreate_replica_databases.yml` - remove all PostgreSQL replicas, delete their data, and restart them.
+The pg_basebackup and streaming replication processes will recreate the replicas automatically as the containers start.
+This is useful if the replicas fall behind the primary and cannot recover or become corrupted. **Recreating all replicas will prevent users from directly accessing the database while the replicas are being recreated.** Web users will not be affected since our ActiveRecord database driver will fall back to the primary if no replicas are available.

 ## Adding Credentials for New Data Sources